-Answer:
+Answer: f

 Effect: Set a position to be reached.
 The move will be performed with three phase, a acceleration to reach the maximum speed, a constant speed and a deceleration phase before the finish position.
-The unit is the pulse, each one corresponds to 0,047 mm (with encoder resolution x4 (default)).
+The unit is the pulse, each one corresponds to 0,047 mm with old firmware, 0.031 mm with new firmware (with encoder resolution x4 (default); see section 3.2.3).

-F,l1000,l1000 Syntax:
+Syntax: F,l1000,l1000

-${f G}$ Get a measure from the US peripheral
+G Get a measure from the US peripheral

-Command: G, US\number (8bits)
+Command: G, US_number (8bits)